- My hourly fee is $180 (online/phone) $220 (face-to-face)

 *Important note: As of August 1, 2014 I am in New York City.
 (Los Angeles dates TBD.)

 California residents: Good news!
-Since I am licensed in CA I can continue to provide counseling services to you via Skype or Facetime or Breakthrough - A HIPAA Compliant online service
+Since I am licensed in CA I can continue to provide counseling and psychotherapy services to you via Skype or Facetime or Breakthrough - A HIPAA Compliant online service

 New York residents: Good news!
-I have begun the New York State licensing process.
-In the meantime book me for your life, relationship, and dating coach needs.
+As a consultant and coach, you can book me for your love life, sex, relationship, and dating needs.

 What You Should Know About Billing Insurance